yulun-rayn/graphVCI/README.md

 ![](figure/workflow.png)

-Implementation for the non-graph version of our framework -- [**Variational Causal Inference**](https://arxiv.org/abs/2209.05935), can be found [here](https://github.com/yulun-rayn/variational-causal-inference).
+The L008 CROP-seq dataset released with our paper can be found [here](https://osf.io/a87cu/).

 ## Installation